panva/node-oidc-provider/docs/configuration.md

 ### prompts

-List of the prompt values that the OpenID Provider MAY be able to resolve
+Array of the prompt values that the OpenID Provider MAY be able to resolve

 _**affects**_: authorization